Pat Lawlor: The Addams Family

 Lawlor's next design went on to become the best-selling pinball of all time.
-The Addams Family (TAF) was released in March 1992 by Midway (under the Bally label) and ultimately sold 20,270 units.
+The Addams Family was released in March 1992 by Midway (under the Bally label) and ultimately sold 20,270 units.
 The Addams Family was the first time Lawlor developed a game around a licensed theme rather than an original concept.

 The Addams Family included several new features.
 One of these was "Thing Flips," in which the game could automatically take control of one flipper under certain circumstances and attempt to make a particularly difficult shot for the player.
 Results of previous shots were used to adjust the timing of the flip for each new attempt.
 Lawlor also placed magnets under the playfield that were activated during multiball and other modes, adding tension and randomness to the gameplay.
 In 1994, a limited-edition Gold version was produced to commemorate the record-breaking sales of the original.
 The Addams Family Gold featured minor rule modifications, as well as cosmetic enhancements such as a gold lockbar and gold-trimmed rails.